-- A. Manufacturer's Qualifications - 1.
-Manufacturer shall have a minimum of five years of experience producing ductile iron pipe and fittings and shall show evidence of at least five installations in satisfactory operation. - 2.
-Ductile iron pipe and fittings shall be the product of one manufacturer. - B. Material Qualifications - 1.
-All pipe, fittings and other materials supplied under this contract shall be subject to inspection while still on the delivery truck.
-It is the sole responsibility of the vendor and supplier to make prior contact with the Owner and provide a minimum of 48-hours prior notice of delivery. - 2.
-Materials found to be defective, not in strict compliance with the quality standards of samples supplied, or of these specifications shall be immediately returned to the vendor at no expense of the Owner.
+A. Manufacturer's Qualifications

+- Manufacturer shall have a minimum of five years of experience producing ductile iron pipe and fittings and shall show evidence of at least five installations in satisfactory operation. - 2.
+Ductile iron pipe and fittings shall be the product of one manufacturer.

+B. Material Qualifications

+- 1. All pipe, fittings and other materials supplied under this contract shall be subject to inspection while still on the delivery truck.
+It is the sole responsibility of the vendor and supplier to make prior contact with the Owner and provide a minimum of 48-hours prior notice of delivery. - Materials found to be defective, not in strict compliance with the quality standards of samples supplied, or of these specifications shall be immediately returned to the vendor at no expense of the Owner.
 If defects are discovered at a later time, the vendor shall be required to remove said items and shall bare all costs for so doing together with any replacement costs.
 Rejection of items may subject the vendor to liquidated and/or actual damages as specified elsewhere herein.

 - A. Section 01230, Excavation and Backfill

 - B. Section 01240, Trench Excavation Safety

 - C. Section 01350, Hydrotesting and Disinfection

 - D. Section 02670, Ductile Iron Fittings

 - E. Section 02680, Joint Restraints and Thrust Blocking

-- 1.4 REFERENCE STANDARDS

 - A. Reference Standards: Comply with applicable provisions and recommendations of the following, except as otherwise shown or specified: - 1.
 AWWA C104, Cement-Mortar Lining for Ductile-Iron Pipe and Fittings for Water. - 2.
 AWWA C105, Polyethylene Encasement for Ductile-Iron Piping for Water and Other Liquids. - 3.
-AWWA C110, Ductile-Iron and Gray-Iron Fittings, 3 inches through 48 inches, for Water and Other Liquids. - 4.
+AWWA C110, Ductile-Iron and Gray-Iron Fittings,3 inches through 48 inches, for Water and Other Liquids. - 4.
 AWWA C111, Rubber-Gasket Joints for Ductile-Iron Pressure Pipe and Fittings. - 5.
 AWWA C115, Flanged Ductile-Iron Pipe with Threaded Flanges. - 6.
-ANSI B16.1, Cast Iron Pipe Flanges and Flanged Fittings. - 7.
-ANSI B18.2.1, Square and Hex Bolts and Screws Inch Series, Including Hex Cap Screws and Lag Screws. - 8.
-ANSI B18.2.2, Square and Hex Nuts. - 9.
-ASTM A 307, Specification for Carbon Steel Bolts and Studs, 60,000 psi Tensile Strength. - 10.
-ASTM A 354, Specification for Quenched and Tempered Alloy Steel Bolts, Studs and Other Externally Threaded Fasteners. - 1.5 SUBMITTALS - A. Submit Manufacturer's certificate of conformance with Standards. - B. Submit Manufacturer's drawings and data sheets for material to be supplied under this section.
-Indicate sizes and types to be installed. - C. Submit Manufacturer's specifications for marker tape. - 1.6 DELIVERY, STORAGE AND HANDLING - A. During shipping, delivery and installation of pipe and accessories, handle in a manner as to ensure a sound, undamaged condition. - B. Exercise particular care not to injure pipe coatings.
+ANSI A21.50, Standard for Thickness Design of Ductile-Iron Pipe. - 7.
+ANSI A 21.51, Standard for Ductile-Iron Pipe, Centrifugally Cast, for Water and Other Liquids - 8.
+ANSI B16.1, Cast Iron Pipe Flanges and Flanged Fittings. - 9.
+ANSI B18.2.1, Square and Hex Bolts and Screws Inch Series, Including Hex Cap Screws and Lag Screws. - 10.
+ANSI B18.2.2, Square and Hex Nuts. - 11.
+ASTM A 307, Specification for Carbon Steel Bolts and Studs, 60,000 psi Tensile Strength. - 12.
+ASTM A 354, Specification for Quenched and Tempered Alloy Steel Bolts, Studs and Other Externally Threaded Fasteners.

+- A. Submit Manufacturer's certificate of conformance with Standards. - B. Submit Manufacturer's drawings and data sheets for material to be supplied under this section.
+Indicate sizes and types to be installed. - C. Submit Manufacturer's specifications for marker tape.

+1.6 DELIVERY, STORAGE AND HANDLING

+- A. During shipping, delivery and installation of pipe and accessories, handle in a manner as to ensure a sound, undamaged condition. - B. Exercise particular care not to injure pipe coatings.

+2.1 DUCTILE IRON PIPE
-- 2.1 DUCTILE IRON PIPE - A. Ductile iron pipe shall conform to ANSI/AWWA Standard C151/A21.51 or latest revision thereof. - B. Ductile iron pipe for water applications shall be in full compliance with ANSI/NSF 61.
-Manufacturers shall maintain their NSF certification for the duration of the Contract and any extensions thereof.

-C. All pipes thickness and outside diameter of pipe for water usage shall conform to Table 1 (Standard dimensions of push-on-joint and mechanical-joint ductileiron pipe) and Table 2 (Dimensions for special thickness classes of push-onjoint ductile-iron pipe and mechanical-joint ductile-iron pipe) from ANSI/AWWA Standard C151/A21.51 for the following sizes.
-(The pressure class specified is the minimum permitted):
+- A. Ductile iron pipe for water applications shall be in full compliance with ANSI/NSF 61.
+Manufacturers shall maintain their NSF certification for the duration of the Contract and any extensions thereof. - B. All pipes thickness and outside diameter of pipe for water usage shall conform to Table 1 (Standard dimensions of push-on-joint and mechanical-joint ductile-iron pipe) and Table 2 (Dimensions for special thickness classes of push-on-joint ductile-iron pipe and mechanical-joint ductile-iron pipe) from ANSI/AWWA Standard C151/A21.51 for the following sizes.
+The pressure class specified is the minimum permitted.